+The problem of estimating $f_0(0)$ under monotonicity constraints is another example of the effectiveness of penalisation induced by integration on the parameters.
+Although we do not have a proof for inconsistency of the posterior of $f(0)$ or $f(L)$ when $\alpha$ satisfies \eqref{eq:cond:alpha:a}, we believe that the similarly to the maximum likelihood estimator, the posterior distribution is in this case not consistent.

-The following Theorem gives an upper bound for the concentration rate on the posterior distribution under the pointwise loss. \begin{theo} Let $f_0$ and $\Pi$ be as in Theorem \ref{th2} and let $x$ be in $(0,L)$, then for $C$ a positive constant
+The following Theorem gives an upper bound on the concentration rate of the posterior distribution under the pointwise loss. \begin{theo} Let $f_0$ be in $\F_L$ with $0<L \leq \infty$ and $\Pi$ be either a Type I or Type II prior satisfying \textbf{C1} or \textbf{C2} respectively with $\alpha$ satisfying \textbf{C1}, and let $x$ be in $(0,L)$ such that $f'$ exists in a neighbourhood of $x$ and $f'(x) < 0$, then for $C$ a positive constant

 when $n$ goes to infinity. \end{theo}